javaeews/cassandra-mongo/README.md

 ### MongoDB
 ![alt text](image-19.png)

+> **MongoDB was known to be less reliable because it didn't support ACID transaction semantics in the early days.
+This has changed since they acquired WiredTiger and use its WiredTiger storage engine.
+Today, from the transaction perspective, MongoDB is as solid as Postgres.**

 - [ ] A write is atomic on the level of a single document, even if the operation modifies multiple embedded documents within a single document
 - [ ] When a single write operation modifies multiple documents, the operation as a whole is **not** atomic